 In some instances, removal of all trees within the Design Clear Zone may not be desirable (such as within a forest or park).
 If the impacts are minimal, a barrier or a deviation may be appropriate.
 In other cases, removal of trees may be necessary to increase driver safety.
 In these cases, analyze roadside-encroachment-accident reports to determine if roadside vegetation is contributing to accident rates.
-If vegetation is removed, replace with shrubs or groundcovers.
+If a tree is removed, replace with shrubs or groundcovers according to the ratios found in the Roadside Policy Manual.